Newton College of the Sacred Heart: Trinity Chapel

 As enrollment at Newton continued to grow, the need for a larger chapel space became more prevalent.
-The area chosen for the new chapel was the current location of St. Mary's House due to it's large, central location on campus.
+The area chosen for the new chapel was the current location of St. Mary's House due to its large, central location on campus.
 Rather than demolish St. Mary's, the building was relocated a few hundred feet away where it remains today.

 In 1962, Trinity Chapel opened as both a place of worship and included a large multipurpose room in the basement for studying and events.
 The building was designed to reflect what at that time was considered "modern Catholic architecture".
 Trinity still functions as a chapel and hosts numerous concerts and programs for BC as well as outside community groups.
 It is also the main study space for undergraduate students living on Newton.

 Quonset Hut

 The original structure, erected in 1948, was a Quonset hut referred to as the "Playhouse Gymnasium" that functioned as a theater, dance floor, and athletic facility for Newton College.
 Following the merger with BC, the space continued to perform the same function for first-year students on Newton but was officially renamed the "Quonset Hut" as it had affectionately become known.

 On October 15, 1988, at approximately 2:30am, a fire broke out in the hut that destroyed much of the building.
 The cause of the fire was believed to have started in the boiler room and was ruled an accident.
 Plans were drawn up almost immediately to rebuild a new hut in same spot as the old one however costs and delays meant the project stalled.
 It would not be until the Fall of 1991 that the new facility would finally open as a basketball court, exercise space, and recreational lounge.
 Still in use, the Quonset Hut is the main gym space for undergraduates on the Newton Campus.